snrnats/doc-centre/docfx_project/reports/performance.md

     <img src="../images/reports/performance-date-delivered.png"/>
 </a>

-Hover your mouse pointer over a particular point in the chart to view how many consignments that particular carrier delivered on that day.
+Hover your mouse pointer over a particular point in the chart to view how many consignments that particular carrier delivered on that date.

 <a href="../images/reports/performance-date-delivered-highlight.png" target="_blank">
     <img src="../images/reports/performance-date-delivered-highlight.png"/>